 Professional composer, arranger, performer and teacher, a native of New Orleans and graduate of Dillard University.
 Joined Ellis Marsalis in 1989 on the Jazz Studies faculty at the University of New Orleans after 30 years in Los Angeles.
-He has been active as a publisher, producer, conductor and musical director for studio, stage, motion pictures and television with credits in jazz, classical, blues and pop.

 He co-produced and arranged the career-launching recordings of Sam Cooke (You Send Me), Sonny and Cher (I Got You Babe), Joe Jones (You Talk Too Much), Barbara George (I Know) and Lee Dorsey (Ya Ya).
 Battiste produced the first albums (Gris Gris, Babylon and Gumbo) introducing New Orleans artist Mac Rebennack as Dr. John.